leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

     - Comedians reveal great truths.
 Probably so many of them depressed because they see truth and are burdened by the truths they see
   - It's also an interesting phenomenon on figuring out what is the shared collective temperature and who gets to set that

+*LL - Can you separate the idea from the person?
+Should you?
+Given the crazy genius hypothesis above, should we expect unpalatable statements from our idols every now and then?
+I try to evaluate ideas on their own merit, but it's impossible to do without bias.*

 - The most persuasive argument I've heard about consciousness comes from [Jeff Hawkins](https://loupventures.com/002-jeff-hawkins/ "Jeff") and it is about memory prediction
   - If you see my shoes, you'll associate that with me.
 If you see my shoes and then see someone else, you'll get an emotional surprise.
 That adjusts the mental model you have, so you have an updating model of reality
   - How this model of reality we hold interacts with the real world and is getting continuous feedback